lqc/thinkcspy/source/trees.rst

             if get_token(token_list, '('):
                 x = get_sum(token_list)
                 if not get_token(token_list, ')'):
-                    raise 'BadExpressionError', 'missing parenthesis'
+                    raise ValueError('Missing close parenthesis")
                 return x
             else:
                 # the rest of the function omitted

-The ``raise`` statement creates an exception; in this case we create a new kind of exception, called a ``BadExpressionError``.
+The ``raise`` statement throws the exception object which we create.
+In this case we simply used the most appropriate type of built-in exception that we could find, but you should be aware that you can create your own more specific user-defined exceptions if you need to.
 If the function that called ``get_number``, or one of the other functions in the traceback, handles the exception, then the program can continue.
 Otherwise, Python will print an error message and quit.